Ornamental Pineapple Plant Indoor Care and Propagation: Ananas Bromeliad Care

 Watering

-Water Ornamental Pineapple Plant liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Ornamental Pineapple Plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering as it can result in rotting.

-Decrease watering during the cold period to maintain the soil barely moist but do let it dry out completely.
+Decrease watering in the cold period to maintain the soil barely moist because growth is minimal at this time.
+However, do let it dry out completely as it can cause wilting and droopy leaves.

 Light Requirements